wasp-lang/wasp/web/docs/auth/social-auth/_override-intro.md

 By default, Wasp doesn't store any information it receives from the social login provider.
 It only stores the user's ID specific to the provider.

-There are two mechanisms (functions) used for overriding the default behavior:
+There are two mechanisms used for overriding the default behavior:

-- `getUserFieldsFn`
+- `userSignupFields`
 - `configFn`

 Let's explore them in more detail.